mcdermottLab/auditory_attention/README.md

 - `demo_stimuli/` – Male/female cue-target `.wav` files plus mixtures so you can run the model.
 - `notebooks/` – Jupyter notebooks for exploratory analysis and figure generation.
   - `notebooks/Final_Figures/` contains both `.ipynb` and `.py` counterparts for every main and supplementary figure.
 Run `python notebooks/Final_Figures/run_all_figure_gen.py` to regenerate all figures and associated statistics.
-- `src/` – PyTorch Lightning modules, cochlear front-end implementations, audio transforms, and utilities shared across training and evaluation.
+- `src/` – PyTorch Lightning modules, cochlear front-end implementations, audio transforms, utilities, and every experiment entrypoint (e.g., `src/eval_*.py`).
+Run them with `python -m src.<module_name>`.
-- `eval_*.py` – Standalone scripts that reproduce each behavioral experiment (see “Running analyses” below).
-- `*.sh` – SLURM-ready job scripts showing how we ran the corresponding Python programs on MIT OpenMind.
+- `scripts/` – SLURM-ready job scripts that change into the repo root, export `PYTHONPATH`, and invoke the corresponding `src/...` modules.
+Use them as templates for MIT OpenMind or adapt them to your own scheduler.

 ## Requirements